JoseBlanca/franklin/doc/source/using_franklin.rst

 Running the analysis
 ____________________

-The corresponding franklin is realign_bam.
+The corresponding ngs_backbone is realign_bam.